Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 - Oregon State has played nine games, with five wins against the spread.

-- The Beavers have covered the spread twice this season when favored by 10 points or more (in three chances).
+- This season, the Beavers have one against the spread win in two games as a favorite of 11.5 points or more.

-- Oregon State's games this year have hit the over on five of nine set point totals (55.6%).
+- Oregon State's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- Oregon State is 4-1 against the spread and 4-1 overall in games when it records more than 29.8 points.
+- When Oregon State puts up more than 29.8 points, it is 4-1 against the spread and 4-1 overall.

-- Oregon State is 4-2 against the spread and 4-2 overall when the team churns out over 421.6 yards.
+- In games that Oregon State piles up more than 421.6 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Beavers have turned the ball over 14 times this season, eight more turnovers than the Cardinal have forced (6).
+- The Beavers have turned the ball over eight more times (14 total) than the Cardinal have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.